mwojnars/hypertag/README.md

     else | Neither Opel nor Seat is available.
            Let's stick with a Ford: $cars['ford'].

-Output:
+output:

     Neither Opel nor Seat is available.
     Let's stick with a Ford: 60000.

 There is a shortcut version "?" of the "try" syntax.
-It can be used when there are no "else" clauses, like here:
+It can only be used without "else" clauses:

     ? | Price of Opel is $cars['opel'].